mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_analog_search/analog-spectral-library-search.md

 4. The selected similarity algorithm scores each query-library pair.
 5. Matches that pass the algorithm thresholds are appended to the row's **Analog spectral match** list.
 6. Cosine results are sorted by cosine score.
-MS2Deepscore results are sorted by the ML score and also carry a modified-cosine fallback score for visualization.
+MS2Deepscore and DreaMS results are sorted by the ML score and also carry a modified-cosine fallback score for visualization.

 {{ git_page_authors }}